The City Council regularly bids for external funding to improve local transport

-- Sustainable Travel Transition Year Fund 2016/17- In February 2016, the Department for Transport announced a £20 million Sustainable Travel Transition Year Fund.
-The competition will award revenue funding to deliver 'ready to go' initiatives during the 2016/17 financial year.
-This funding is a precursor to the Access Fund 2017 - 2020 which will release a further £60 million.
+- Sustainable Travel Transition Year Fund 2016 to 17- In February 2016, the Department for Transport announced a £20 million Sustainable Travel Transition Year Fund.
+The competition will award revenue funding to deliver 'ready to go' initiatives during the 2016 to 2017 financial year.
+This funding is a precursor to the Access Fund 2017 to 2020 which will release a further £60 million.
 The details of the Access Fund bidding process will be announced in the summer 2016.
 The four authorities in the LEP area have joined up to submit a D2N2 Inspire and Connect bid to the Transition Year Fund.
 A total of £1.875 million revenue is sought to invest in the following three areas; Employability Support, Workplace Travel and Inspire and Motivate.
-More information and to download the full bid document please select the following link Sustainable Travel Transition Year Fund 2016/17 - D2N2: Inspire and Connect Bid
+More information and to download the full bid document please select the following link Sustainable Travel Transition Year Fund 2016 to 17 D2N2: Inspire and Connect Bid

 Recently Announced Successful Funding Bid Applications

 - Nottingham Go Ultra Low City Bid: on Friday the 2nd October 2015 Nottingham City Council submitted a Go Ultra Low City bid to the Officer of Low Emission Vehicles (OLEV) for a share of £35 million funding to introduce a package of measures.
 The announcement on successful winners was made in January 2016 with Nottingham securing £6.1m.
 For more information visit its dedicated webpage.
 To download the bid and related appendices please download the following links: Nottingham Go Ultra Low City Bid, Nottingham Go Ultra Low City Bid Appendices A, Nottingham Go Ultra Low City Bid Appendices B